 Membership in Collaborative Family Law Professionals of South Florida is open to family law attorneys, mental health and financial professionals who meet the membership criteria.
 Affiliate membership is open to attorneys who do not practice family law and related disciplines such as mediators, business evaluators, etc.

-Collaborative training must be completed for membership consideration, please download an application at the link below and send it in with your nonrefundable application fee and dues payment.
+Collaborative training must be completed for membership consideration, please click the button below to submit an application with your nonrefundable application fee and dues payment.

 The Many Benefits of Membership: